[ Printer Friendly Version ] [ Report Abuse ]

-After a few moments of sitting, Dezzy's toes were starting to lose feeling inside her boots, so she stood and not being quite ready to return inside, she walked towards the stables.
+After a few moments of sitting and looking at the icy, gray water, Dezzy's toes were starting to lose feeling inside her boots, so she stood.
+Not being quite ready to return inside, she walked towards the stables.
 She wanted to see of Sebastian had returned, and if he had a letter from her father.
 It had been a few weeks since she had written to him, and she hoped that he had found time to reply.
 She reached the stables, and went inside, slowly walking past the horses.
 She stopped to see a young charcoal gray foal that had just been born, and was laying in a stall with its mother.

 "His name is Eyas," a voice said from behind her.